cyber-dojo/cyber-dojo/CONTRIBUTING.md

 [Ubuntu](https://www.ubuntu.com/) or
 [Debian](https://www.debian.org/).
-However, if the official dockerhub image for a language is Ubuntu/Debian then it's typically best to use that so the nightly build gets the :latest image.
+However, if the official dockerhub image for a language is Ubuntu/Debian then it's typically best to use that so builds get the :latest image.
   - the [Java,JUnit](https://github.com/cyber-dojo-languages/java-junit) Alpine based image is 114MB.
   - the [C++ (clang),GoogleMock](https://github.com/cyber-dojo-languages/clangplusplus-googlemock) Ubuntu based image is 903MB.
   - the [Python,pytest](https://github.com/cyber-dojo-languages/python-pytest) Debian based image is 1.05GB.